Pertussis (whooping cough) is life threatening to babies.

 How do people catch it?

-Whooping cough – pertussis – is spread when people come into contact with the respiratory droplets of an infected person.
+Whooping cough – pertussis – is spread when people are exposed to the coughs and sneezes of an infected person.
 It is very contagious and can spread, on average to 80 percent of those coming in contact with a sick person.

 Most children under 6 years of age have received a series of shots to protect them from pertussis.
 However, that protection wears off in 5-10 years.
 That makes older children, teens, and adults more likely to contract the infection and spread it to others.